-Protection that travels with data outside your network
+Protection that travels with your data

 Persistent strong encryption is the most effective form of data protection, preventing unauthorized users from accessing sensitive information no matter where files are located.

 Unlike other forms of encryption, persistent encryption is applied to data itself, rather than to a storage location or transmission system.
 Information protected by persistent encryption remains secure throughout the entire data lifecycle, whether files are saved on servers, endpoint devices, removable storage, or in the cloud.

 Encryption can be implemented many different ways, some of which leave data vulnerable to inappropriate access as it moves from user to user and device to device.
 Organizations should understand when their encryption software leaves data in the clear (meaning the data is not encrypted) in order to understand their exposure to internal and external cyber threats.